OctopusDeploy/docs/docs/administration/script-console.md

 When managing a large environment of machines, however, it is occasionally necessary to perform one-off management tasks.

-- Run-away processes need to be terminated
+- Run-away processes need to be terminated.
-- Machines need to be rebooted
+- Machines need to be rebooted.
-- Information needs to be collected
+- Information needs to be collected.

 For these situations, the Octopus **Script Console** can be used.